m-rodin/poetry_generation/README.md

 Then download the 6 billion tokenn GloVe dictionary from [2] and unzip contents into *glove* directory

-Execute the following to generate a poem:
+Execute the following to train model: python train.py

-python generate.py *topic seed*
+Execute the following to generate a poem: python generate.py *topic seed*

 where *topic* is the user-supplied topic of the poem and *seed* (an optional argument) is an integer for the seed.